 What is art?
 Art is music, creative writing, visual arts, theater, pretend play, dance and sculpture.
 We utilize art in the classroom as a means of enriching academics and further engaging children in the process of learning.
 Throughout the year, resident artists provide rich experiences for your child(ren) in the areas of drawing/painting, dance, music, and storytelling.
 The art experience also extends to your family as well.
-The art experience also extends to your child, may experience the following:
+During the year you, along with your child, may experience the following:

-• Live on-site performances
+- Live on-site performances

-- An artistic environment - Children engaged in activities in the classroom that include artistic expression
+- An artistic environment

+- Children engaged in activities in the classroom that include artistic expression